Skip to content

 Page and Post Titles

-• For editorial content, use initial cap then caps on proper nouns only.
-For other content, initial caps on all words, except for minor words (unless they are the first or last word of the title), is acceptable.
+• For informational or transactional content, use title case: Use initial caps on all words, except for minor words (articles, short prepositions, and conjunctions) unless they are the first or last word of the title.

-• Keep length in mind — title should be less than 60 characters, if possible, for search purposes.
+• Keep length in mind — titles should be less than 60 characters, if possible, to prevent truncation in search results.

 Page and Post Subtitles

-• For editorial content, use initial cap then caps on proper nouns only.
+• For editorial content, use initial cap then caps on proper nouns only (sentence case).

 Headings

-• Use the Heading 2 style for the first heading on the page.
-(Heading 1 is being used for the page title.)
+• Use the Heading 2 style for the first heading on the page after the title.

-• Use Heading 3 for the next heading under Heading 2, and Heading 4 for the next heading under Heading 3, and so on.
+• Use Heading 3 for the next heading under Heading 2, use Heading 4 for the next heading under Heading 3, and so on.

 • Do not use Heading 3 unless there is a Heading 2 in use above it.